Online quiz

 Online quizzes are quizzes that are published on the Internet and are generally for entertainment purposes.

 Introduction

 Online quizzes are a popular form of entertainment for web surfers.
 Online quizzes are generally free to play and for entertainment purposes only though some online quiz websites offer prizes.
 Websites feature online quizzes on many subjects.
 One popular type of online quiz is a personality quiz or relationship quiz which is similar to what can be found in many women's or teen magazines.
-Websites hosting quizzes include Quizilla, FunTrivia, OkCupid, Sporcle, and Quizlet.
+Websites hosting quizzes include Quizilla, FunTrivia, OkCupid, Sporcle, Quizlet, and JetPunk.

 Blog quizzes

 Blog quizzes (also known as quiz blog) refer to a specific genre of quizzes which are conducted by the quizzers on blogs.
 Blog quizzes may be about verbs or a wide range of other topics.

 Educational quizzes

 Quiz is one of the most common eLearning patterns for many of the online course.
 Some companies and schools use online quizzes as a means to educate their employees or students respectively.
 Popular websites hosting quizzes for this purpose include Quizlet and Revision Quiz Maker.